 We generate all of our revenue in U.S. dollars.
 The majority of our operating expenses are in U.S. dollars except primarily for our management fees and our executive office rental expenses which are denominated in Euros and Hong Kong dollars.
-During the year ended December 31, 2013, approximately 9% of our expenses were in currencies other than U.S. dollars, the majority of which are denominated in Euros and Hong Kong dollars.
+During the year ended December 31, 2014, approximately 38% of our expenses were in currencies other than U.S. dollars, the majority of which are denominated in Euros.
 For accounting purposes, expenses incurred in other currencies are converted into U.S. dollars at the exchange rate prevailing on the date of each transaction.
 We have not hedged currency exchange risks associated with our expenses.
-However due to our relatively low percentage exposure to currencies other than our base currency which is the U.S. dollar, we believe that such currency movements will not have a material effect on us.
+As of December 31, 2014, the net effect of a 1% adverse movement in U.S. dollar/Euro exchange rates would not have a material effect on our net income.